ankurgopal/ankurgopal/README.md

   Built ML models to predict diabetes using the BRFSS dataset (229K+ samples), supporting early healthcare intervention.

 - **Lululemon Industry Project** 🏋️
   Led an award-winning data-driven solution to improve **customer engagement** through strategic insights from app usage data.

+- **NLP Project-Hotel Review** 🏋️
+  Tasked with helping Hotel Management Inc. better understand what qualities of a hotel stay contribute to greater customer satisfaction and higher ratings

+- **NLP Project-Hotel Review** 🏋️
+  Tasked with helping Hotel Management Inc. better understand what qualities of a hotel stay contribute to greater customer satisfaction and higher ratings

+- **Statistics & Public Health** 🏋️
+  Studied the effect of West Nile Virus by doing statistical analysis, EDA and data Wrangling

+  - **Air Traffic Control* 🏋️
+  Used SQL queries & Tableau to study different relations about the air traffic in North America and generated insights

 ---

 ## 🛠️ Skills